Flag of Saudi Arabia: Use

 The flag of Saudi Arabia is never flown at half-mast as a sign of respect towards the holiness of the shahada, the sacred creed depicted on the flag.

 Because the shahada is considered holy, the flag is not normally used on T-shirts or other items.
 Saudi Arabia protested against its inclusion on a planned football to be issued by FIFA, bearing all the flags of the participants of the 2002 FIFA World Cup.
 Saudi Arabian officials said that abusing the shahada was completely unacceptable and sacrilegious.
-Similarly, an attempt by the U.S. military to win favour with children of the Khost Province of Afghanistan by distributing footballs adorned with flags, including that of Saudi Arabia, ended in demonstrations.
+Similarly, there was an attempt by the U.S. military to win favor with children of the Khost Province of Afghanistan by distributing footballs adorned with flags, including that of Saudi Arabia, ended in demonstrations.
+Each game of the 2026 FIFA World Cup featured giant flags of the two competing nations unfurled on the pitch before the match; the Saudi Arabian flag was physically lifted by its bearers at chest height as it was not allowed to touch the ground.

 The flag is never lowered to half-mast as a sign of mourning because lowering it would be considered blasphemous and desecrating.
-Similarly, the flags of Afghanistan and Somaliland also never at half-mast, and neither is the flag of Iraq because it bears the takbir.
+Similarly, the flags of Afghanistan and Somaliland also should never be half-mast, and neither is the flag of Iraq because it bears the takbir.

 The normal flag cannot be hoisted vertically according to Saudi legislation.
 Special vertical flags are manufactured where both the inscription (the creed) and the emblem (the sword) are rotated, although this is rare, as most Arab countries traditionally do not hoist flags vertically.